Certificate in Mental Health

 - GH 531 Mental Health in Complex Humanitarian Emergencies (1 unit; weekend course) special permission required.

-B. Practicum in Public Mental Health (200 hour minimum).
+B. Applied Practice Experience in Public Mental Health (200 hour minimum).

-C. Culminating Experience: Thesis or Capstone project focusing on Public Mental Health.
+C. Integrative Learning Experience: Thesis or Capstone project focusing on Public Mental Health.

 If the topic of the capstone or thesis cannot relate to public mental health, four additional credits of electives may be substituted with the permission of the certificate coordinator.
 Permission for the substitution must be obtained early in the second year of the program.